klaarnut/user-docs/en/glossary.md

 ## T
-**3-dot menu**

-The vertical 3 small dots appear next to the page name on Right Menu and Page Setting.
-It's the quick access to page options such as set as home, set as draft, rename, SEO, and etc.

 **Toolbar**

 Bars that contain nescessary tools that will always be ready to use while you're editing your website.
 It can be opened by directly clicking on each Toolbar.